Black leaders rebuke Tuberville stance on reparations, crime

-As far as Jeremy Ellis is concerned, Republican Tommy Tuberville should know or learn more about the long history and struggles of the Black Alabama residents he represents in the U.S. Senate.
+As far as Jeremy Ellis is concerned, Republican Tommy Tuberville of Alabama should know or learn more about the long history and struggles of the Black Alabama residents he represents in the U.S. Senate.

 Tuberville told people Saturday at an election rally in Nevada that Democrats support reparations for the descendants of enslaved people because "they think the people that do the crime are owed that."